Buying or selling

 When buying or selling a property you should seek legal advice from a solicitor or conveyancer for detailed information to protect your interests.

-Information is provided as a guide only - you should always seek legal advice and consult your real estate agent regarding your specific requirements.
+This information is a guide only.
+You should always seek legal advice and consult your real estate agent about your specific requirements.

 Section 10.7 Planning Certificate